hughrun/lette.rs/README.md

 ## Configuration

 To create or edit your configuration file, run `letters setup`.

-You can see the starter configuration, including explanations, at [./src/base-config.rs](./src/base-config.rs) (this gets processed into a `.toml` file).

 ### Base configuration
 Base configuration options are as follows: